junxit/us-congress-bills-115/metadata.md

 - 2017-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187). (text: CR H2304-2305)
 - 2017-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187).(text: CR H2304-2305)
 - 2017-03-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-05-24 — Amendment SA 217 agreed to in Senate by Unanimous Consent.
+- 2017-05-24 — Amendment SA 217 proposed by Senator Sullivan for Senator Roberts. (consideration: CR S3151-3152; text: CR S3151-3152) To preserve the authority of the Secretaries of Agriculture and Health and Human Services and make a technical correction.
+- 2017-05-24 — Measure laid before Senate by unanimous consent. (consideration: CR S3151-3152)
+- 2017-05-24 — Passed Senate with amendments by Unanimous Consent.
+- 2017-05-24 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2017-05-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2017-05-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2017-05-24 — Senate amendment agreed to: Amendment SA 217 agreed to in Senate by Unanimous Consent.
+- 2017-05-24 — Senate amendment proposed (on the floor): Amendment SA 217 proposed by Senator Sullivan for Senator Roberts.(consideration: CR S3151-3152; text: CR S3151-3152)
+- 2017-05-24 — Senate amendment submitted